Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 Part 2 (of 2)

-Historical & contemporary quotes by doctors about midwives over the
+Historical and contemporary quotes by doctors about midwives over the last two centuries on

-The controversy within the American medical profession over what doctors historically called the “female practitioners of midwifery” began in the 18oos and simmered on the back burner for the next 200 years.
-It finally burst into flames in 1910 when the obstetrical profession began to hold annual meetings {Ref #1} that included sessions specifically devoted to the “midwife problem“.
-This referred to the problem doctors were having in their efforts to eliminate the practice of midwives in the United States.
+The controversy within the American medical profession over what doctors historically called the “female practitioners of midwifery” began in the 1800s and has been simmering on the back burner for 200 years.

 {ref #1 ~ The American Association for the Study and Prevention of Infant Mortality -AASIM}